endatabas/endb-book/src/sql/path_navigation.md

 [nested data types](data_types.md) (arrays and objects) before learning about path navigation.

+In the examples below, path examples are shown in the `SELECT` clause, but they are also valid in the `WHERE` clause.

 ## Nested Objects

 If you are familiar with arrays and objects, try adding